sadmann7/tourwise/README.md

 ## Features

-- Generate places using the OpenAI GPT-3 API based on the user's input
+- Generate places to travel based on user preferences
 - Save generated places to the database after clicking on the heart icon
-- Display saved places
+- Display saved places with the number of likes

 ## Installation